JonathanDeKoster/azure-network-protocols/README.md

 ### **SSH Traffic**
 **Steps:**
 - Filter for **SSH** in Wireshark
-- SSH to Ubuntu from Windows PowerShell: ssh labuser@<Ubuntu-Private-IP>
+- SSH to Ubuntu from Windows PowerShell: ssh labuser@Ubuntu-Private-IP
 - Observe authentication and session traffic
 - Exit session